energietransitie/needforheat-manual-server/docs/source-folder-structure.md

 This folder contains assets that can be reffered to from manuals made in the `languages` folder.
 All assets should be placed here, to make sure they are handled correctly.

+## EnergyQuery manuals

+EnergyQueries follow the same structure as devices.

 ## Campaign manuals

 Campaign manuals are manuals for a specific campaign.
 This can be something like a privacy policy or an FAQ.
 They are placed in the `campaigns` directory of the manual source.